 - A. Removal for Cause.
 The Board shall have the authority to remove any member for cause which shall include, but not be limited to: - a. three unexcused absences at regularly scheduled Board meetings in a calendar year; or - b. three unexcused absences at consecutive regularly scheduled Board meetings; or - c. conduct constituting conflict of interest; or - d. violations of Board policy or applicable law. - B. Notice of Two Missed Absences.
 In the event any member fails to attend two consecutive regularly scheduled Board meetings, the elected official who appointed that individual shall be notified in writing of these absences. - C. Notice of Cause for Removal.
-In the event any member of the Board: - a. fails to attend (unexcused) three regularly scheduled Board meetings in a calendar year; or - b. fails to attend (unexcused) three consecutive regularly scheduled Board meetings; or - c. engages in conduct that constitutes conflict of interest; or - d. violates Board policy or applicable law;

-the elected official who appointed that individual shall be notified in writing of such event(s) and that such conduct may result in the removal of the member by the Board for cause.
+In the event any member of the Board: - a. fails to attend (unexcused) three regularly scheduled Board meetings in a calendar year; or the elected official who appointed that individual shall be notified in writing of such event(s) and that such conduct may result in the removal of the member by the Board for cause.